-SEEK Button (CD MODE)
+SEEK Button

 Press the right SEEK button for the next selection on the CD.
-Press the left SEEK button to return to the beginning of the current selection, or return to the beginning of the 4 previous selection if the CD is within the first second of the current selection.
-Pressing and holding the SEEK button will allow you to scroll through the tracks faster in CD.
-MP3/MWA modes.
+Press the left SEEK button to return to the beginning of the current selection, or return to the beginning of the previous selection if the CD is within the first second of the current selection.
+Pressing and holding the SEEK button will allow faster scrolling through the tracks in CD and MP3 modes.